Below is a list of our most frequently asked questions. If you have more questions, feel free to email us at email@example.com.

 What kind of computer would I need?

-What opportunities exist to tour and visit the VCU School of Engineering?
+What opportunities exist to tour and visit the VCU College of Engineering?

 VCU holds two Open Houses each fall and one in the spring.
 A Preview Day for all accepted students is held in April of each year.
 In addition, the Office of Undergraduate Admissions offers campus tours and information sessions Monday through Saturday except on holidays and holiday weekends.